Apsaraconda/Linux_Monitoring_v1.0/README.md

 **Parameter 4** is the font colour of the values (after the '=' sign)

 The font and background colours of one column must not match.
-If matching values are entered, there must be a message describing the problem and offering to call the script again.
-After the message output, the program should exit correctly.

 ## Part 4.
 Configuring visual output design for the system research script

-Now everything looks nice!
-But I don't want to have to enter the colours as parameters every time...
-I'll have to come up with something more convenient.

-**== Task ==**

-Write a bash script.
-Use the script from [**Part 3**](#part-3-visual-output-design-for-the-system-research-script).
 The colour designations are similar.
 The script runs without parameters.
 The parameters are set in the configuration file before the script is running.

 This is how the configuration file must look like:
 ```